SherG/tester1/site/content/_index.md

     smart solution for total body fitness.
 Get our personal training at 3 private gyms or your residence.
 intro:
-  heading: '"Outstanding"'
+  heading: Outstanding Personal Training
   text: >-
     That's how long-term client Anne Moscona, M.D., describes our fitness program.
-We have 20+ years of experience and a 5-star rating from our clients.
+We have a 5-star rating from our clients.
 products:
   - image: img/illustrations-coffee.svg
     text: >-